Rua76/SplicePuffin/README.md

 ---
 ## To evaluate the model

+All codes are stored in the `evaluate` directory.

 1. `evaluate_auprc.py` script is used to calculate the AUPRC value of a specific replicate.
 Use the following command to evaluate a specific replicate: